nanonyme/simplepreprocessor/README.md

 Supported macros: ifdef, ifndef, define, undef

+Limitations:
-Limitations: only single-line variant of define is supported
+ * only single-line variant of define is supported
+ * indirect self-reference not supported. avoid this, result is undefined in simplecpreprocessor